wal-stefan/pi_gateway_fwd/readme.md

 - Modify default device name for GPS (`/dev/ttyS0` instead of `/dev/ttyACM0` already used by bluetooth)
 - Add .gitignore for generated files
 - Fix output of tmms value
+- Add support for using the Quectel L70 as timing source.
+RMC sentences are enabled instead of ubx7, which are not supported by the GPS module.

 1. Core program: lora_pkt_fwd
 -------------------------------